kubernetes/website/docs/tasks/debug-application-cluster/audit.md

 - `--audit-log-path` specifies the log file path that log backend uses to write audit events.
 Not specifying this flag disables log backend. `-` means standard out
-- `--audit-log-maxage` defined the maximum number of days to retain old audit log files.
+- `--audit-log-maxage` defined the maximum number of days to retain old audit log files
-- `--audit-log-maxbackup` defines the maximum number of audit log files to retain.
+- `--audit-log-maxbackup` defines the maximum number of audit log files to retain
-- `--audit-log-maxsize` defines the maximum size in megabytes of the audit log file before it gets rotated.
+- `--audit-log-maxsize` defines the maximum size in megabytes of the audit log file before it gets rotated

 ### Webhook backend